Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: The Reinforcement Learning Framework

-For estimating optimal policies, various methods have been developed so far in the RL literature: see \cite{sutton18_rl} and \cite{sugiyama2015statistical} for an overview.
-A traditional approach is through \textit{value functions}, which define a partial ordering over policies, with insightful information on the optimal ones.
-In fact, optimal policies share the same (optimal) value function.
-For this reason, efficiently estimating the value function is one of the most important components of almost all RL algorithms, and it occupies a central place in the medical decision-making paradigm.
-In DTRs, for example, evaluating the value function of a treatment regime is equivalent to evaluating the average outcome if the estimated treatment rule were to be applied to a population with the same characteristics (state or history) in future~\citep{zhu2019proper}.
-Comparing estimated value functions of different candidate treatment strategies offers a way to understand which strategy may offer the greatest expected outcome.

-There are two kinds of value functions: i) \textit{state-value} or simply \textit{value} functions, representing how good it is for an agent to be in a given state, and ii) \textit{action-value} functions, indicating how good it is for the agent to perform a given action in a given state.
-More specifically, the stage $t$ \textit{state-value function} of policy $\boldsymbol{d_t}$, gives us the expected return starting from history $\mathbf{h_t}$ at stage-$t$ and following policy $\boldsymbol{d_t}$ afterward.
-Formally, we denote it by $V_t \doteq V_{\boldsymbol{d_t}}\!: \boldsymbol{\mathcal{H}_t} \to \mathbb{R}$ and define it as
+To estimate optimal policies, various methods have been developed so far in the RL literature (see \cite{sutton18_rl} and \cite{sugiyama2015statistical} for an overview).
+A traditional approach is through \textit{value functions}, which are classified into two main types: i) \textit{state-value} or simply \textit{value} functions, representing how good it is for an agent to be in a given state, and ii) \textit{action-value} functions, indicating how good it is for the agent to perform a given action in a given state.
+More specifically, the time-$t$ \textit{state-value function} of policy $\boldsymbol{d}$ gives us the expected return of following policy $\boldsymbol{d}$ from time $t$ onward, conditional on history $\mathbf{h_t}$.
+Formally, we denote it by $V_t^{\boldsymbol{d}}\!: \boldsymbol{\mathcal{H}_t} \to \mathbb{R}$ and define it as